 Since that first trip, I have had wanderlust.
 I’ve travelled to many different places in many different ways- independent trips, group tours, package vacations and cruises.
 While there are pros and cons to each type of travel, I definitely have discovered my travel preferences.

-I tend to prefer travelling independently to places that are rich in culture and history.
+I tend to prefer travelling independently to places that have a mix of beautiful landscapes and historic sites.
 I love to visit archaeological sites and spend time outdoors hiking, biking, and boating.
 It’s really hard to convince me to go to a beach somewhere and do nothing but lay around for a week.
 I can handle maybe a day or two, but after that I need to get active and go out exploring!
 I also crave to see a country in depth.
 I am not a fan of the 10 countries in 10 days type of tours (I hate feeling rushed and missing out on places).
-And backpacking isn’t my thing either.
-I don’t think I will ever master the art of packing light!
+And budget travel isn’t my thing either.
+I like a little bit of luxury at the end of the day!

 I make it a priority to travel.
 It not only makes me happy in the short term, but I find it to be extremely fulfilling on a deeper level.
 I still have my day job, but I scrimp and save for that one big trip a year and a few smaller ones scattered throughout.
 I would love to travel full time, like I’ve seen so many other people do, but for now this is what works for me.
 One day I will take a gap year- you can hold me to that!

 I am excited to share my travel experiences and photos on this site and hope you find my stories, tips and reviews helpful when you are planning your own great adventure.
 Be inspired…don’t dream it, do it!